denoland/docs/runtime/reference/npm.md

 console.log(chalk.green("Hello"));
 ```

-Running this script with a `--node-modules-dir` like so...

 ```sh
 deno run --node-modules-dir main.ts
 ```

+Running the above command, with a `--node-modules-dir` flag, will create a
-...will create a `node_modules` folder in the current directory with a similar
+`node_modules` folder in the current directory with a similar folder structure
-folder structure to npm.
+to npm:

 ![](./images/node_modules_dir.png)

-Note that this is all done automatically when calling deno run and there is no
+This is done automatically when calling deno run, no separate install command
-separate install command necessary.
+necessary.

 Alternatively, if you wish to disable the creation of a `node_modules` directory
 entirely, you can set this flag to false (ex. `--node-modules-dir=false`) or add